 Your sweet little Foldie has been diagnosed with osteochondrodysplasia, “OCD” for short, and you’re worried – ‘What does this mean?’
 ‘Are they going be OK?’
 ‘What can I do?’

 First of all: Don’t panic.
-There is a large range of treatments and recommendations available that should help your kitty have an acceptable quality of life, so that they aren’t in constant pain.
+There is a wide range of treatments and recommendations available that should help your kitty have an acceptable quality of life, so that they aren’t in constant pain.
 OCD is similar to arthritis – it’s painful and can limit mobility, but except in extreme cases, the symptoms of OCD can usually be managed long term.

-I have collected all of the therapies I could find here on this page, mainly from Facebook groups and online studies.
+I have collected all of the therapies I could find onto this page, mainly from Facebook groups and online studies.
 Some are invasive and/or expensive – such as radiation treatments or surgery – others are easy and you can do them on your own at home – such as administering supplements and providing your cat with a warm environment.
 This page is meant to give you a brief overview of the possibilities.

 This article is not meant to replace actual medical advice.
 Always consult a veterinary professional who is experienced in treating osteochondrodysplasia in Scottish Folds to find the right combination of therapies for your cat.